HaaaSiiiib/E-commerce-website/README.md

 # Workflow

-- 3 different module. created An **E-Commerce(Client+Admin), A Supplier and A Bank** Site with MERN.
+- 3 different modules. created An **E-Commerce(Client+Admin), A Supplier and A Bank** Site with MERN.
 - Built 3 Interconnecting **API endpoints** for the 3 stream.
-- **MongoDB** for Database,used 4 Collections for whole project.

 - Order Tracking
-- Admin must approve every order manually and forware to 'Supplier'
+- Admin must approve every order manually and forward it to 'Supplier'
 - Admin can **Add new Product** with  price.
-- Every SALES transaction : <br/>
+- Every SALES transaction: <br/>

    **==>>** User Checkout using **Online payment** **==>>** **Admin Approves** and Gets SUBTOTAL in his account.